decred-proposals/mainnet/42b16d2741d58903963d8535e04017bbc3a8193391a83b305f44c082b62e3aa8/1/payload/index.md

 ##
 Netexplo UNESCO award winner, Amin Rafiee, a regular speaker at Bitcoin and decentralization conferences throughout Europe, including the UNESCO house in Paris and the European
 Commission as well as other locations throughout America and Australia.
 Amin has been helping share the truth, freedom, and choice that Bitcoin and other decentralized systems have to offer since 2013.
-A digital nomad, bio-hacker, consultant, journalist, designer, advisor and co-founder, always looking to demonstrate the higher possibilities.
+A digital nomad, bio-hacker, consultant, journalist, designer, advisor and co-founder, always looking to push boundaries and explore new possibilities.
 An advocate of privacy, P2P economies and decentralization in an otherwise centralized world.
 ##

 My past work with Decred: